top of page

 For this reason, it is advisable in most cases to challenge a termination in court.

-Important: Please note the statutory three-week deadline from the receipt of the termination notice (§§ 4, 7 KSchG).
-If no legal action is taken within this period, the dismissal is deemed valid—even if it is actually unlawful.
-A late claim is only possible in exceptional circumstances.
+This question is of crucial importance.
+You must strictly observe the statutory deadline of three weeks from the receipt of the termination (§§ 4, 7 KSchG).
+If a dismissal protection lawsuit is not filed within this period, the termination is automatically considered effective — even if it may be legally ineffective.
+A late lawsuit is only possible in exceptional cases.

 Under German law, there is generally no legal entitlement to severance pay.